 - What’s new?
 Opportunities for research and development

-The Hypokalaemic Alkaloses Rare Disease Group (RDG) is working with international partners with the aim of finding new and improved treatments and to empower patients.
-A first step is to compare the symptoms and genetic markers of EAST, Gitelman and the various Bartter Syndromes.
+The Tubulopathy Rare Disease Group (RDG) is working with international partners with the aim of finding new and improved treatments, and to empower patients.
 To do this the RDG is registering patients with these conditions in the National Renal Rare Disease Registry (RaDaR).
 The registry will be used to find suitable participants for future research trials into the effectiveness of new treatments.

-If you are interested in finding out more about RaDaR or the activity of the RDG please visit the Hypokalaemic Alkaloses RDG page which covers EAST, Bartter and Gitelman syndromes.
+If you are interested in finding out more about RaDaR or the activity of the RDG please visit the Tubulopathy RDG page.